kbundy/astr119-2023/session_notes/class_demo_notes_session-05.md

 Last one fails, because the step size must be an integer

+(Instructor's note to self: see .md for further comments)
 <!--

+2023-01-26: Barely had time to demo loops.
+Loops and the rest below is recopied to Session-06

 Example of a sum (show that it fails because `runningSum` is not originally defined)